-If you’re researching an RIA firm, you can find this information on the website of the SEC or state security administrator with which it’s registered.
+If you’re researching an RIA firm, you can find this information on the website of the SEC or a state security administration.
 This allows would-be clients to find essential info and compare firms at a glance.

 “RIAs are investment advisory firms which provide financial planning, investment advisory and wealth management services for clients in a fiduciary capacity,” says Riley Adams, a certified public accountant and founder of personal finance site Young and the Invested.

 RIAs often work with high-net-worth clients and institutional investors to manage their assets.
 That may involve making trades in or out of a portfolio on a client’s behalf or offering advice and guidance on various investment strategies.